Emma Jackson

 Music Artist

 After Emma’s own journey with mental health, she was inspired to write music to calm the mind.
 She composed her first album at 18, calling it Piano Mindfulness.
-Her two Piano Mindfulness albums were released during the Covid-19 lockdown.After this first release, Emma garnered support from many places including BBC Sound's Mindful Mix, and the very first piece she released is now featured in Pixar's Good Chemistry.Emma has a keen interest in how music and sound can positively effect the mind and body.
-She has worked with wellness companies across the globe and was part of building an immersive soundscape used in a randomised trial with a top ranked health organisation to explore ways to decrease stress and anxiety whilst patients undergo a procedure.Emma also composes calming Lofi, ambient and peaceful piano music for streaming platforms.
-In 2023 alone, Emma gained over 15 million streams.
+Her two Piano Mindfulness albums were released during the Covid-19 lockdown.In addition to Emma's solo artist work, she also composes calming Lofi, ambient and peaceful piano music for streaming platforms which generates over 10 million streams per month.Her mindful music has been featured in many places including BBC Sound's Mindful Mix, Amazon Spa Radio, wellness apps, and as instillations in treatment centres and hospitals.
+In addition, now the very first piece she released is in Pixar's Good Chemistry.Emma has a keen interest in how music and sound can positively effect the mind and body.
+She has worked with wellness companies across the globe and was part of building an immersive soundscape used in a randomised trial with a top ranked health organisation to explore ways to decrease stress and anxiety whilst patients undergo a procedure.
+She continues to explore the effects of music on the mind and the body, and will never stop researching the subject, in hope of trying to make a difference and finding ways to use music to help individuals and communities.

 Media Composition